swps/swagger-codegen-templates/README.md

 swagger-codegen-templates
 =========================
-Prerequisite to this is to have scala and java installed on your host.
+Prerequisite to this is to have (scala)[http://www.scala-lang.org/download/] and java installed on your host.
+Scala needs to be on your path as well.

 To generate java clients to swagger-enabled APIs,
 1. clone this project and (a small modification to swagger-codegen)[https://github.com/swps/swagger-codegen].
 Build the codegen project (sbt assembly)